ta3ag/lbd/docs/BackendTutorial/source/lld.rst

     :start-after: // 2 llvm-objdump -elf2hex code update begin:
     :end-before: // 2 llvm-objdump -elf2hex code udpate end:

-The code included "if (DumpSo)" and "if (LinkSo)" are for dynamic linker support.
+The code included in "if (DumpSo)" and "if (LinkSo)" are for dynamic linker support.
 Others are used in both static and dynamic link execution file dump.